mapbox/protozero/test/README.md

 ### Read tests

 The `Makefile` automatically finds all the `runtest.cpp` files and compiles them.
-Together with the `run_all_tests.cpp` file they make up the `run_all_tests` executable which can be called to execute all the read tests.
+Together with the `reader_tests.cpp` file they make up the `reader_tests` executable which can be called to execute all the read tests.

 ### Write tests

 The `Makefile` automatically finds all the `write_test.cpp` files and compiles them.
-Together with the `wtests.cpp` file they make up the `wtests` executable which can be called to execute all the write tests.
+Together with the `writer_tests.cpp` file they make up the `writer_tests` executable which can be called to execute all the write tests.

+The writer tests need the Google protobuf library to work.

 ## Creating test data from scratch